Contact Centre Worker

 Kaimahi Pokapū Whakapā

 Contact centre workers answer enquiries and provide or organise help for those who contact them.
 They may also deal with customer complaints, or sell goods or services.

-Contact centre workers' pay depends on their experience, their exact role and the size and type of contact centre where they work.
+Pay for contact centre workers depends on their skills, experience and responsibilities, and the size and type of contact centre they work for.

 What you will do

 Contact centre workers may do some or all of the following:

 - provide information, advice or appointments to people who contact an organisation

 - ring customers to promote products or services

 - provide feedback about customer experiences to managers.

 Other duties vary according to where contact centre workers are employed.
 For example, those who work in ambulance centres may give first aid advice.